rtm516/GeyserMC-wiki/Floodgate.md

 ### Prefix is not changing on the server after changing it in the config.

-Remove the `usercache.json` file from the server root directory and restart your server.
+Ensure that you removed the `usercache.json` file from the server root directory and restart your server.

 ## Obtaining UUIDs for Floodgate players
 Check the server log for their UUIDs, or use [this method](FAQ#how-do-i-find-a-players-uuid-without-them-joining-when-using-floodgate).